calinalexandru/chord-illustrator-js/README.md

 # chord-illustrator [![NPM version][npm-image]][npm-url]

-> SVG based library which illustrates finger positions of a guitar chord on a fretboard.
+> SVG based library which illustrates finger positions of a guitar chord on a fretboard.\
-> Blazingly fast and small\
+> Blazingly fast and blazingly small\
-> 1.6 kB MINIFIED\
+> Minified: 1.6 kB\
-> 734 B MINIFIED + GZIPPED
+> Minified + gzipped: 734 B

 ## Installation